-- Cashing in on meat-market supply and demand - ▶ Grilling your understanding of cattle and swine markets - Using meat-market technical and fundamental analyses - Eying big meat-market reports - ▶ Checking out the effects of major reports and outside influences f you're like I was before I began trading, the first image of futures trading that comes to mind is something like pork bellies or orange juice.
-You probably start chuckling and start shaking your head, saying, "No way man . . . not for me . . . no sir."
+- Cashing in on meat-market supply and demand - ▶ Getting an inside look at the cattle and swine markets - ▶ Using meat-market technical and fundamental analyses - ▶ Knowing which reports to keep an eye out for - ▶ Seeing the effects of major reports and outside influences f you're like I was before I began trading, the first image of futures trading that comes to mind is something like pork bellies or orange juice.
+You probably start chuckling and shake your head, saying, "No way man . . . not for me . . . no sir."

-Then there's the Hollywood take on commodities traders, usually shown as not too smart, greedy fellows, looking for an edge and a quick buck.
+Then there's the Hollywood take on commodities traders.
+They're usually portrayed as not-too-smart, greedy fellows, looking for an edge and a quick buck.

-In the movie Trading Places, Eddie Murphy and Dan Akroyd turn the tables on two old scoundrels played by Ralph Bellamy and Don Ameche, who were gaming the orange-juice market with inside information before the release of the monthly data hit the wires.
+In the movie Trading Places, Eddie Murphy and Dan Akroyd turn the tables on two old scoundrels played by Ralph Bellamy and Don Ameche, who are gaming the orange-juice market with inside information before the release of the monthly data hits the wires.

-Although the movie was entertaining, and the two old buggers got what they deserved, it unfortunately painted a lopsided picture of the futures market.
-To be sure, some traders in the futures markets probably would seriously consider trading on insider information, but given the tight surveillance of the markets, and the potential for being caught, finding out just how the markets work and whether you're cut out to trade probably is the best route for you to take.
+Although the movie is entertaining and the two old buggers get what they deserve, it unfortunately paints a lopsided picture of the futures market.
+Some traders in the futures markets might very well seriously consider trading on insider information.
+But given the tight surveillance of the markets and the potential for being caught, finding out just how the markets work and whether you're cut out to trade probably is the best route for you to take.